Graduate Research Awards

 Faculty Sponsor: Wei Dai

-An applicant must be a regularly admitted, degree-seeking graduate student, or a college senior who will be a fully admitted, degree-seeking graduate student during the award year, in the humanities at Purdue University Northwest.
-The recipient must be enrolled in no fewer than three (3) graduate-level credits per semester during the award period.
-Students may be enrolled in both semesters.
+The amount of the John S. Tuckey Graduate Research Award will be $1,500.
+An applicant must either be a regularly admitted, degree-seeking graduate student in the humanities at Purdue Northwest, or a college senior who, during the year of the award, will be a fully admitted, degree-seeking graduate student in the humanities at Purdue University Northwest.
+The recipient must be enrolled in no fewer than three graduate-level credits per semester during the award period.
+Students must be enrolled in both semesters.

 The CHESS/Education Graduate Research Award will be in the amount of $1,500.
 An applicant must be a regularly admitted, degree-seeking graduate student, or a college senior who will be a fully admitted, degree-seeking graduate student during the award year, in the College of Humanities, Education and Social Sciences (CHESS) or in the School of Education & Counseling.
 The recipient must be enrolled in no fewer than three (3) graduate-level credits per semester during the award period.
 Students must be enrolled during both semesters.